scottlaird/cncatc/README.md

 decent enough.
 If there's interest, then I can work on making it more generically useful over time.

+### Disclaimer

-Disclaimer: This is not an officially supported Google product.
+This is not an officially supported Google product.